 When a will is contested, one or more parties make claims of invalidity based on testamentary ability, fraud, due execution, missing assets, or violation of fiduciary responsibility.
 Additionally, sometimes probate litigation comes up when one or more parties claim that the executor is the one who did something inappropriately, including failure to account accurate, dishonesty, or failure to realize the best values for the assets messing up administrative responsibilities like the liquidation of assets, stealing from the estate, or taking too long in settling the estate.
 White Plains probate litigation attorney Peter Klose can assist you with all of these important matters to ensure everything goes smoothly.

 It is essential that a lawyer involved in probate disputes act ethically by advising you on all your legal rights in the case as well as offering you all your different options to resolve the disputes.
 Peter Klose can help answer these quandaries from a legal, practical and a compassionate point of view earned through the benefit of experiences in life and in court, with families and strangers.
 We can help de-stress and stream-line the process with an eye toward reducing legal costs.

 Whatever your probate disputes include, Peter Klose can help you with your issues to fairly administer your loved one’s estate.
 Sound legal counsel can make this already difficult and trying time much easier and avoid painful family, financial, and emotional drama.

-Accomplishing the daunting task of the administration of the Estate should not be difficult or excessively burdensome with the help of a seasoned attorney interested in a fair settlement of the estate.
+Accomplishing the daunting task of the administration of the Estate should not be difficult or excessively burdensome with the help of a seasoned probate litigation lawyer in the White Plains area who is interested in a fair settlement of the estate.
 Contact Peter Klose to help you navigate the stressful world of settling estates.